karthikvegi/ids_coding_challenge/README.md

 2. `itcont.txt`, has a line for each campaign contribution that was made on a particular date from a donor to a political campaign, committee or other similar entity.

-#### Data dictionary for the campaign contribution file [as described by the FEC](http://classic.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividuals.shtml).

 From the campaign contribution file, we are only interested in the below fields:

 * `CMTE_ID`: identifies the flier, which for our purposes is the recipient of this contribution